 Search for Two Minute Reports and select Install.

-Review and accept the permissions necessary to run Two Minute Reports.
-Once you’ve accepted the terms and conditions, click Allow for Two Minute Reports to manage and access your data.
+Review the required permissions for Two Minute Reports.
+After accepting the terms and conditions, click Allow to grant access so the add-on can manage and work with your data.

 Note: Allow access is mandatory for TMR to function and efficiently analyze your data.

-Next, open your Google Sheets and go to Extensions > Two Minute Reports > Launch.
+Next, open Google Sheets, then go to Extensions > Two Minute Reports > Launch to start the add-on.

-Once your TMR sidebar opens, you can connect your data sources and run queries.
+Once the Two Minute Reports sidebar opens, you can start creating connections and run queries.

 Step 2: Connect LinkedIn Pages to Google Sheets

-Click Menu at the top left of the sidebar to navigate to the Data Sources section.
-If you see an onboarding popup, please proceed with it or minimize it by clicking the inverted arrow.
+Click the Menu icon at the top left of the sidebar to navigate to the Connections section.

-Once you click on LinkedIn Pages, you’ll be prompted to sign in with your LinkedIn account.
+Enter a name for your connection and click Sign in with LinkedIn.
 After connecting your LinkedIn account, click Yes to authenticate the login.

 Step 3: Getting LinkedIn Pages data in Google Sheets

-To pull your LinkedIn Pages data, navigate to the Data Queries section and create a new query.
+To pull data from your LinkedIn Pages, go to the Data Queries section and create a new query.

-Click Add and choose the LinkedIn Pages account to analyze the performance.
-You can manage multiple client’s LinkedIn Pages under one roof.
-Simply select one or more accounts to analyze performance.
+Click Add and select the LinkedIn Pages account you want to analyze.
+You can manage multiple clients’ LinkedIn Pages in one place, simply choose one or more accounts to analyze their performance.

 Alternatively, you can navigate to the Clients section.
 Add your client and map their corresponding LinkedIn Pages account.